alexander-mead/HMcode/README.md

 # HMcode

+You may also be interested in pyHMcode (https://github.com/tilmantroester/pyhmcode), which provides a python wrapper around the Fortran of HMcode.

 This code produces the `HMcode` non-linear matter power spectrum using the augmented halo-model approach described in Mead (2021; https://arxiv.org/abs/2009.01858).
 It can also produce `HMcode` results from Mead et al. (2016; https://arxiv.org/abs/1602.02154) or from Mead et al. (2015; https://arxiv.org/abs/1505.07833).
 Appendix B of the 2015 paper details the numerical methods used in the calculation.
 If you use this work, or this code, I would be very grateful if you were to cite the relevant papers.
 For the enthusiast, the code itself can also be cited: http://ascl.net/1508.001.

 Clone the repository using